scarere/IHMS/README.md

 ## Repository breakdown

+### IHMS

+The IHMS folder is the final implementation of the IHMS system.
+This sections contains the code and scripts to run the IHMS system in full.
+  - Predict Arryhthmia's in Real-Time using complete system

 ### Dataset-Proc

 Dataset-proc is the dataset processing component of the IHMS project.
 It uses signal processing techniques on raw ECG recordings to create datasets suitable for machine learning.
 The current raw data being used is from the PTB Diagnostic ECG Database and the MIT-BIH Arrhythmia Database.
 Purposes include but are not limited to: